Skilled Migrant programme

 A certificate of participation in Workplace Communication for Skilled Migrants will be awarded to students who fulfill mandatory course requirements.

-This programme is partly funded by the Settlement Division, Ministry of Business, Investment and Employment
+This programme is partly funded by the Settlement Unit, Ministry of Business, Innovation and Employment.

 For further information please contact the English Language Institute